GravityKit/GravityExport-Lite/readme.txt

 * Added: `gk/gravityexport/settings/use-admin-labels` hook.
 * Added: `gk/gravityexport/field/use-admin-labels` hook.
+* Added: `gk/gravityexport/field/nested-form/export-field` hook to dynamically add other nested form fields to the export.

 __Developers__: This might be a breaking change to some plugins, if they directly reference any of the dependencies.